/

 Netomnia & YouFibre

-YouFibre operates as a retail brand that runs on Netomnia’s full-fibre network (within the wider Substantial Group).
-Netomnia has also been consolidating its retail branding (you can read the latest details on the BRSK and YouFibre merger here).
-As of 4 March 2026, this is no longer just “talks”: on 18 February 2026, nexfibre (backed by InfraVia, Liberty Global and Telefónica) announced an agreement to acquire Substantial Group (owner of Netomnia) for £2bn.
-As part of the structure, nexfibre will acquire the network/infrastructure, while Virgin Media O2 is set to buy the retail business (including YouFibre and brsk) for £150m.
-The transaction is subject to customary regulatory approvals and is expected to complete in Q3 2026.
+YouFibre is the retail broadband brand customers buy from, while the service runs mainly on Netomnia’s full-fibre network within Substantial Group.
+Netomnia has also been consolidating its retail presence with brsk (you can read the latest details on the BRSK and YouFibre merger here).
+As of 2 June 2026, the bigger ownership story is the proposed nexfibre/Substantial deal: on 18 February 2026, InfraVia, Liberty Global and Telefónica announced an agreement for nexfibre to acquire Substantial Group, including Netomnia, for an enterprise value of £2bn.
+Under the announced structure, nexfibre would acquire the network business and Virgin Media O2 would buy the retail business, including YouFibre and brsk, for £150m.
+The deal remains subject to regulatory approval, with the CMA case listed as open, so customers do not need to take any immediate action because of the transaction alone.

 FAQs